What was the project?

 Guides for wetland enhancement or construction

-- NIWA and DairyNZ provide guides and technical information that you will need to construct wetlands for contaminants based on a review of international and national studies
+- NIWA and DairyNZ have developed guides and technical information to construct wetlands for treating contaminants based on a review of international and national studies

 - DairyNZ provides information on keeping stock out of existing wetlands